Life Insurance in Germany: The Definitive Guide (2025)

 • Supporting daily living expenses: To help your family maintain their current standard of living without immediate financial pressure.

-How does life insurance work in Germany?
+How do life insurance policies work in Germany?

 What types of life insurance are available in Germany?

-There are two main types of life insurance in Germany: term life insurance and whole life insurance
+There are two main types of life insurance in Germany: term life insurance and whole life insurance.

 Each has specific features suited to different needs.